FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Disadvantages:

-• Only the professional option is worth the price
+• Only the professional version provides full features worth the price

 Pricing: